Skip to main content

 The Impact

-CapMetro now features a thoroughly tested design that accommodates its diverse customer base, including non-native English speakers and people with disabilities.
-This research produced evidence-based recommendations that enhance usability and elevate customer satisfaction across their platforms.
+CapMetro now has a well-tested design that works for its diverse customers, including non-native English speakers and people with disabilities.
+This research led to evidence-based recommendations that increase usability and customer satisfaction across their platforms.

-The three rounds of iterative testing delivered a 10% increase in customer task completion.
-This means that more customers can now easily purchase, load, and manage their CapMetro rider cards, and navigate the portal and mobile app with greater efficiency.
+The 3 rounds of testing increased customer task completion by 10%.
+More customers can now easily buy, load, and manage their CapMetro rider cards, and efficiently navigate the portal and mobile app.